nathanhleung/fallback/www/docs/quickstart.md

 > The response helpers build `HttpMessages.Response` instances with specific headers (e.g. the `json` response helper function builds a `Response` with a `Content-Type: application/json` header).
 >
-> The response helpers are defined on `WebApp`, so you cannot create route handler functions with names matching any of the response helpers; the Solidity compiler will output an error (since the functions are not marked `virtual`).
+> These response helpers are defined on `WebApp`, so you cannot create route handler functions with names matching any of the response helpers; the Solidity compiler will output an error (since the response helper functions are not marked `virtual`).

 ```solidity title="MyApp.sol" showLineNumbers
 // highlight-start